AlndHKurdi/UTF-8-File-Converter/README.md

 # UTF-8 File Converter

 A Python utility to convert text files within a specified directory to UTF-8 encoding.
 The script detects the current encoding of each file using the `chardet` library and then performs the conversion, handling any Unicode decode errors gracefully.
-It's designed for ease of use in a terminal environment and provides feedback with color-coded messages.

 ## Description